 - Can You Die From Rhabdo

 - Top 5 Reasons Rhabdo Happens In Fitness Centers

 - My Rhabdo Book

 - My interview on GymWits Podcast

-Rhabdomyolysis (Rab-doe-my-o-lie-sis) can occur following a variety of scenarios ranging from but not limited to car crashes, snake bites, anexorea nervosa, weight loss supplements like Hydroxycut and some cholesterol-lowering drugs and supplements that lower cholesterol like red yeast rice.
+Rhabdomyolysis (Rab-doe-my-o-lie-sis) (sometimes abbreviated as “rhabdo”) literally means “skeletal muscle fiber death” can occur following a variety of scenarios ranging from but not limited to car crashes, snake bites, anexorea Nervosa, weight loss supplements like Hydroxycut and some cholesterol-lowering drugs and supplements that lower cholesterol like red yeast rice.

 Tip.
 Break the word down: rhabdo-myo-lysis.
 The letters “myo” means muscle and “lysis” means death.
 Translation: muscle cell death.

 Technically called exertional rhabdomyolysis (exercise-induced), this form of the disorder occurs when people increase the intensity of exercise too quickly.
 This overwhelms the body's ability to adapt.
 It's important for people to understand that rhabdomyolysis can happen after only 1 workout.

 Many reports of rhabdomyolysis in people who exercise do exist.
 For example, in one report, a 24-year-old male induced rhabdomyolysis in himself after increasing the intensity of his workout.
 Rhabdomyolysis is also more likely when the exercise is unaccustomed – like for example, jumping right into an intense exercise class at the gym that you have never done before.